Fiserv/Commerce-Hub/docs/Resources/Guides/Debit/PIN_Debit/PIN_Debit.md

 <!-- type: card
 title: Balance Inquiry
 description: Balance inquiry can be used to know the funds remaining in the customer's debit account.
-Click to know how Commerce Hub supports the balance inquiry request for PIN debit transaction.
 link:
 -->